 I had a wonderful time sipping and chatting with the friendly staff at the Willamette Valley Vineyards Tasting Room on 3rd Street.
 The welcoming ambiance replete with high tables, communal tables, comfortable club chairs and leather sofas surrounded by artwork gives visitors the opportunity to experience the award-winning Pinot Noirs and other varietals from their certified sustainable estate vineyards.

-A little history from one of the pioneer wineries in the valley: the “budwood” of Willamette Valley Vineyards began long before its founding in 1983 by vintner Jim Bernau.
+A little history from one of the pioneer wineries in Oregon wine country: the “budwood” of Willamette Valley Vineyards began long before its founding in 1983 by vintner Jim Bernau.
 His father was hired by a California winemaker to secure the first winery license in Oregon since Prohibition and allowed young Jim small tastes of wine at dinner, lighting a path that led Jim from home winemaking to studies at UC Davis and Beaune, France.
 In 1983, encouraged by winemakers making their move from California, Jim cleared away an old plum orchard in the Salem Hills and watered the vines by hand because he couldn’t afford drip irrigation.

 Thank you to Willamette Valley Visitors Association for facilitating my visit to McMinnville.
 As always, words and opinions, unless otherwise noted, are my own.